Ashton-Tate: dBASE III+ and third party clones (1986–1987)

 dBASE III+, a version including character-based menus for improved ease-of-use, had troubles maturing and had to be recalled just prior to its release in early 1986 due to an incorrect setting in the copy-protection scheme.
-However the company handled this with some aplomb, and although some customers were affected, Ashton-Tate's handling of the problems did much to improve customer relations rather than sour them. dBASE III+ would go on to be just as successful as dBASE II had been, powering the company to $318 million in sales in 1987.
+Despite this, dBASE III+ went on to be as successful as dBASE II had been, with $318 million in sales in 1987.

-dBASE had grown unwieldy over the years, so Esber started a project under Mike Benson to re-architect dBASE for the new world of client–server software.
-It was to be a complete rewrite, designed as the next generation dBASE.

-dBASE was a complex product, and a thriving third-party industry sprung up to support it.
-A number of products were introduced to improve certain aspects of dBASE, both programming and day-to-day operations.
-As Ashton-Tate announced newer versions of dBASE, they would often decide to include some of the functionality provided by the third parties as features of the base system.
-Predictably, sales of the third-party version would instantly stop, whether or not the new version of dBASE actually included that feature.
-After a number of such vaporware announcements, third-party developers started becoming upset.

-One particularly important addition to the lineup of third-party add-ons was the eventual release of dBASE compilers, which would take a dBASE project and compile it and link it into a stand-alone runnable program.
+An addition to the lineup of third-party add-ons was the eventual release of dBASE compilers, which would take a dBASE project and compile it and link it into a stand-alone runnable program.
 This not only made the resulting project easy to distribute to end users, but it did not require dBASE to be installed on that machine.
 These compilers essentially replaced Ashton-Tate's own solution to this problem, a $395 per-machine "runtime" copy of dBASE, and thereby removed one source of their income.
 The most successful such compiler was Clipper, from Nantucket Software.
 Eventually a number of these were developed into full-blown dBASE clones.

 Esber was upset with the companies that cloned dBASE products but was always supportive of third-party developers, whom he viewed as an important part of the dBASE ecosystem.
 He neither believed nor supported companies that cloned dBASE, in the process leveraging the millions of dollars his shareholders had paid to market dBASE.
 Starting with minor actions, he eventually went to great lengths to stop cloners with cease-and-desist letters and threats of legal action.
 At one industry conference he even stood up and threatened to sue anyone who made a dBASE clone, shouting "Make my day!".
-This sparked great debates about the ownership of computer languages and chants of "innovation not litigation".

-As a result of this continued conflict, the third-party community slowly moved some of their small business customers away from dBASE.
-Fortunately for Ashton-Tate, large corporations were standardizing on dBASE.